naru-jpn/InferenceVowel/README.md

 # InferenceVowel
-Demo Application for Inference of vowel
+Demo Application for Inference of vowel.